-- Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study. - Items and services the study gives you or any participant for free. - Items or services provided only to collect data, and not used in your direct health care.
-For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition would normally require only one CT scan.
+- Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study. - Items or services provided only to collect data, and not used in your direct health care.
+For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition